a1xd/rawaccel/doc/Guide.md

 - Run `installer.exe` in the release directory to install the Raw Accel driver.
 Restart your computer for the installation to take effect.

 - Run `install-autorun.ps1` in the release directory to enable user specific settings on sign in for each user.
-The settings are stored in `%LOCALAPPDATA%\Raw Accel`
+The settings are stored in `%LOCALAPPDATA%\Raw Accel`.

 - Run `install-shortcut.ps1` in the release directory to add a user specific shortcut to the Raw Accel GUI.
 The settings are stored in `%LOCALAPPDATA%\Raw Accel`.
 Sign out and back in for the installation to take effect.